-The FEMA Port Security Grant Program award period of performance is three years; however, it is expected most of this work will be completed in two years or less as some training exercises are already scheduled for 2019 based on Port partner/stakeholder schedules and deadlines.
-The agreement currently expires on December 31, 2020, and as a result needs to be extended through December 31, 2021.
-In addition, Staff recommends that the maximum amount payable under the agreement be increased by \$123,500.00 and that the bidding requirements under BPC Policy 110 (II) be waived.
+The FEMA Port Security Grant Program award period of performance is three years; however, it is expected most of this work will be completed in two years or less.
+The agreement currently expires on December 31, 2021, and as a result needs to be extended through August 31, 2022, the expiration of the Federal grant award period of performance.
+In addition, Staff recommends that the maximum amount payable under the agreement be increased by \$175,000.00.